Seal it or strip it? The question Portsmouth building owners keep asking

 Asbestos cement on Portsmouth’s commercial stock

-Portsmouth is a dense city with a long industrial and naval supply-chain history, and the buildings that served it, workshops, stores, vehicle bays and light-industrial units, were roofed in asbestos cement as a matter of routine for three decades.
-The marine environment has not been kind to them.
-Salt air accelerates surface erosion, and the freeze-thaw cycles of exposed coastal winters open up the cement matrix.
-Many of these roofs are weathered rather than failed: structurally intact, but absorbing water, growing moss and shedding grit into the gutters.
-That is precisely the condition encapsulation was developed for.
+Portsmouth is a busy city, with a long history of industry and naval support.
+For thirty years, the workshops, stores, vehicle bays and light industrial units that served it were routinely roofed in asbestos cement.
+The sea air hasn’t helped these roofs.
+Salt air eats away at the surface, and the freeze-thaw cycles of a coastal winter open up the cement matrix.
+A lot of these roofs are weathered, not failed.
+They’re still structurally sound, but they’re soaking up water, growing moss and dropping grit into the gutters.
+That’s exactly the kind of condition encapsulation was made for.

 Compliance: what CAR 2012 expects from a dutyholder

-If you are responsible for maintaining a non-domestic building, Regulation 4 of the Control of Asbestos Regulations 2012 makes you a dutyholder.
-The core obligations are straightforward:
+If you’re responsible for a non-domestic building, Regulation 4 of the Control of Asbestos Regulations 2012 makes you a dutyholder.
+Your main responsibilities are straightforward:

 - Take reasonable steps to find asbestos-containing materials and check their condition